MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Financial reporting

 Financial reporting involves the preparation and presentation of an organization's financial information, including income statements, balance sheets, and cash flow statements, typically following accounting standards and regulatory requirements.

+### Financial statements

+Financial statements include the balance sheet, income statement, and cash flow statement, summarizing an organization's financial performance.
+Dynamics 365 Finance and Business Central help organizations make sure that these statements are accurate and reflective of the closed financial period.

 ### Financial tags